googlefonts/variable-components-spec/variable-components-spec.md

 A COLR glyph can be seen as a composite glyph, but with paint properties associated with each component.
-COLRv1 enhances this idea by adding transformations to the "components", in a way that is conceptually very similar to the Variable Components proposal, but is different in every detail.
+COLRv1 enhances this idea by adding transformations to the “components”, in a way that is conceptually very similar to the Variable Components proposal, but is different in every detail.

 From a bird’s eye perspective, both proposals implement “doing components